shailen/cookbook/src/index.md

 The Geolocation API can be accessed throught the browser's `navigator` property and is generally well supported in modern browsers (see http://caniuse.com for specifics).
-Note that a user's location information can only be accessed by an application with the user's express consent.
+A user's location information can only be accessed by an application with the user's express consent.

-You access your starting location by accessing `navigator.geolocation.startPosition()`;
+You access your starting location by accessing `navigator.geolocation.getStartPosition()`;
 you monitor your location as it changes by  using `navigator.geolocation.watchPosition()`.
 Both functions work asynchoronously and return a Dart `Geoposition` object.
-This object's `coords` attribute contains the location's `latitude` and `longitude`, the browser's sense of the `accuracy` of the datac (defined in feet) and a few other properties.
+This object's `coords` attribute contains the location's `latitude` and `longitude`, the browser's sense of the `accuracy` of the data (defined in feet) and a few other properties.

-Our recipe captures the starting data, the current data and tracks the distance change and the time taken.
+Our recipe captures the starting data, the current data and tracks the distance change.
 Our geodata consists of four points: the latitude, the longitude, the timestamp, and the accuracy of the data.
 The accuracy is displayed in green if it is less than 50 ft; otherwise it is displayed in red.

-The code can be seen at recipes/html5/geolocation/distance_tracker

 </body>
 </html>